History of Sri Lanka Transport Board: Beginnings

 In 1964 Anil Moonesinghe of the Lanka Sama Samaja Party (LSSP) became Minister of Communications, in overall charge of the transport, including the CTB.
 He took a very close interest in the running of the organisation.
 He introduced workers' councils on the Yugoslav model to participate in management, with a resultant improvement in morale and efficiency.
 He expanded the bus services, most notably in Jaffna, where the ex-London Transport double-deckers were very popular and broke the monopoly on public transport by illicit private operators.

 Moonesinghe took steps to set up a Central Bus Station (CBS) in the central Colombo district of Pettah, close to the main Fort Railway Station.
 He started the Central Workshops at Werahera, just outside Colombo, which built bus bodies out of aluminium and carried out engine repairs and overhauls.
 The fleet strength was continuously increased by the addition of more second-hand London buses.
 Fiat and OM Tigrotto buses were imported new.
 The Fiat company also gifted about 30 cars, in lieu of commission.
 He was in the middle of negotiating with the Fiat company to build buses in Sri Lanka when the government of which he was a minister fell in 1965.

-The incoming United National Party regime recruited a large number of political supporters as staff, so that the hitherto favourable employee/bus ratio increased and made the CTB a loss-making institution.
-The pending agreement with Fiat, which would have enabled Sri Lanka to export buses to China, was scrapped and a deal was made with British Leyland instead.
-The workers' councils were also scrapped.